-On December 16, 2004, the FASB released FASB Statement No. 123 (revised 2004), "Share-Based Payment, ("FASB 123R")".
-These changes in accounting replace existing requirements under FASB Statement No. 123, "Accounting for Stock-Based Compensation", and eliminates the ability to account for share-based compensation transaction using APB Opinion No.25, "Accounting for Stock-Based Compensation".
+On December 16, 2004, the Financial Accounting Standards Board (the "FASB") released FASB Statement No. 123 (revised 2004), "Share-Based Payment, ("SFAS 123R")".
+These changes in accounting replace existing requirements under FASB Statement No. 123, "Accounting for Stock-Based Compensation", and eliminates the ability to account for share-based compensation transaction using APB Opinion No.25, "Accounting for Stock Issued to Employees".
 The compensation cost relating to share-based payment transactions will be measured based on the fair value of the equity or liability instruments issues.
 This Statement does not change the accounting for similar transactions involving parties other than employees.
-In April 2005, the SEC delayed implementation of FASB 123R for publicly traded companies such that they must apply this Standard as of the beginning of the next fiscal year that begins after June 15, 2005.
+In April 2005, the Securities and Exchange Commission (the "SEC") delayed implementation of SFAS 123R for publicly traded companies such that they must apply this Standard as of the beginning of the next fiscal year that begins after June 15, 2005.
 This Statement applies to all awards granted after the required effective date and to awards modified, repurchased, or cancelled after that date.
 The cumulative effect of initially applying this Statement, if any, is recognized as of the required effective date.
-The Company has not completed it evaluation of the impact of adopting FASB 123R on its consolidated financial statements, but anticipates that more compensation costs will be recorded in the future if the use of options for employees and director compensation continues as in the past.
+The Company has not completed it evaluation of the impact of adopting SFAS 123R on its consolidated financial statements, but anticipates that more compensation costs will be recorded in the future if the use of options for employees and director compensation continues as in the past.